eddelbuettel/ctv-finance/README.md

 -   The `r pkg("TTR")` contains functions to construct technical trading rules in R.
 -   The `r pkg("sde")` package provides simulation and inference functionality for stochastic differential equations.
--   The `r pkg("YieldCurve")` package contains methods for the estimation of zero-coupon yield curves and spread curves based the parametric Nelson and Siegel (1987) method with the Svensson (1994) extension.
-The former package adds the McCulloch (1975) cubic splines approach, the latter package adds the Diebold and Li approach.
-The `r pkg("SmithWilsonYieldCurve")` construct the yield curve using the Smith-Wilson approach based on LIBOR and SWAP rates.
 -   The `r pkg("vrtest")` package contains a number of variance ratio tests for the weak-form of the efficient markets hypothesis.
 -   The `r pkg("gmm")` package provides generalized method of moments (GMM) estimations function